zoho/zoho-iot-sdk-arduino/README.md

 ### Device Compatibility

-This SDK will ack as a library for Arduino Development Environment.
-The list of targetted devices are:
+This SDK will act as a library for Arduino Development Environment.
+The list of targeted devices are:

 - ESP 8266
 - ESP 32
 - Arduino devices (with Ethernet Shield / ESP01 module)

-As a library to Arduino development platform, it can support all the devices (with networking options) that are supported by Arduino IDE.
+> As a library to Arduino development platform, it can support all the devices (with networking options) that are supported by Arduino IDE.

 ## Setup Instructions